 Exmoor National Park Authority

 Exmoor was designated as a National Park in 1954.
-Since then, the co-ordination of work to achieve National Park purposes in the area has been undertaken by local government – first by the county councils and, since 1997, by a free-standing authority.
+Since then the co-ordination of work to achieve National Park purposes in the area has been undertaken by local government – first by the county councils and, since 1997, by a free-standing authority.
 The authority decides what measures can be taken to achieve these purposes, which are:

-To conserve and enhance the natural beauty, wildlife and cultural heritage of the National Park and
+To conserve and enhance the natural beauty, wildlife and cultural heritage of the National Parks

-To promote opportunities for the understanding and enjoyment of the special qualities of the National Park by the public
+To promote opportunities for the understanding and enjoyment of the special qualities of the Parks by the public.